Suche

 die Kluft zwischen Theorie und Praxis überbrücken; zwischen Theorie und Praxis eine Brücke schlagen

-to bridge sth.
+to bridge sth. fig.

 bridging